lyticaa/lyticaa/README.md

 ## Docker

 A Docker stack is provided with this project.
-To boot the stack, simply run:
+To boot the stack:

 ```bash
 make run-stack